Skip to content Skip to footer navigation

 • Dirt and shading: Tree sap, bird droppings, shade, dust and grime can reduce output.

-• Season: It goes without saying that there'll be more production in summer, with more available sunshine hours and less in winter.
+• Season: Naturally, there'll be more production in summer, with more hours of sunshine per day, and less production in winter.

 • Time of day: When you measure the solar power (kW output of your system) makes a difference.
 Midday is usually when it's highest.